rafael-tonello/SHU/README.md

-# Shu: A Shell Script Framework and Package Manager
+Shu: A Shell Script Framework and Package Manager
 # What is Shu?
 Shu is a shell script framework and package manager that makes it easy to write and share shell scripts.
 It provides a simple way to manage dependencies, install packages, and run scripts.

+# What I can do with aaa
+* You can use and write libraries in shellscript, use it in you projects and share it with others.
+* You can import existing shellscript projects, files and other git repositories.
+* You can build you project in a single .sh file, which can be used as a standalone script.
+* You can write and use libraries (packages) to share and reuse code.

 # Getting Started
 Install Shu